-Description of the Evaluation Activity Context and Means of Evaluation Learning Objectives Evaluation Criteria Dates Value Quizzes In class 1,2,3,4.
-Textual comprehension.
-Textual analysis.
-Thesis formulation, Thesis support including supporting arguments and textual evidence.
-Creative writing (a collective short story) Weekly 20% Essays (based on texts read) Individual, in class 1,2,3,4 Essays (based on texts read) Individual, outside of class Literary analysis.
-Explication of a literary text.
-Identifying literary themes and demonstrating how the author expresses them.
-Recognition of literary devices.
-Situating a work of literature in its historical and cultural context.
-Application of a literary theory to a text.
-Weeks 5 and 9 25% (12.5% each)

-Mid-Terms: oral and written Individual, in class 1,2,3,4 Literary analysis.
-Proper academic English.
-Explication of short texts.
-Thesis formulation.
-Literary support for the thesis.
-Textual analysis through one of the literary theories presented in class.
-Debate preparation: Thesis and textual support.
-The ability to discuss literary themes, works read in class and literary theory in the context of a debate and a roundtable.
-Week 7 20% (10% each) Stylistic Test 1,2,3,4.
-Textual organization.
-Use of proper academic English.
-Thesis writing.
-Self-correction.
-Week 10 5% Final Written Exam Final Oral Exam Individual, in class In Groups (Individual Marks) 1,2,3,4 Explication of short texts.
-Thesis formulation.
-Literary support for the thesis.
-Textual analysis through one of the Literary theories presented in class.
-The ability to discuss literary themes, works read in class and literary theory in the context of a debate and a roundtable.
-Week 14 Week 15 15% 15% IOIAL 100/0
+Description of the Evaluation Activity Context and Means of Evaluation Learning Objectives Evaluation Criteria Dates Value Quizzes In class 1, 2, 3, 4 Textual comprehension; textual analysis; thesis formulation; thesis support including supporting arguments and textual evidence.
+Creative writing (a collective short story).
+Weekly 20% Essays (based on texts read) In class 1, 2, 3, 4 Essays (based on texts read), individual, outside of class; literary analysis; explication of a literary text; identifying literary themes and demonstrating how the author expresses them; recognition of literary devices; situating a work of literature in its historical and cultural context; application of a literary theory to a text.
+Weeks 5 and 12 25% (12.5% each) Mid-Terms: oral and written Individual, in class.
+1, 2, 3, 4 Literary analysis; proper academic English; explication of short texts; thesis formulation; literary support for the thesis; textual analysis through one of the literary theories presented in class.
+Week 7 20% (10% each) Stylistic Test Individual, in class.
+1, 2, 3, 4 Recognition of literary devices; situating a work of literature in its historical and cultural context; application of a literary theory to a text.
+Week 10 5% Final Written Exam In class.
+1, 2, 3, 4 .
+Explication of short texts; thesis formulation; literary support for the thesis; textual analysis through one of the literary theories presented in class.
+Week 15 15% Final Oral Exam In groups (individual marks) 1, 2, 3, 4 The ability to discuss literary themes, works read in class and literary theory in the context of a debate and a roundtable.
+Week 15 15% TOTAL 100%